-This business of manifesting, which never ceases to intrigue me no matter how deeply I inquire into it.
+This business of manifesting never ceases to intrigue me no matter how deeply I inquire into it.

 We'll never be able to definitively state how destiny works, whether the patterns we discern in it with hindsight exist before the event, whether everything happens inevitably no matter what we do or think, or whether by our intervention we're able to influence outcomes or are just being prescient about what's coming anyway and are merely expressing that as a wish or intention.

 But it certainly seems as if we're able to intervene and guide events through intention and that's also the way the Taoists traditionally had it since ancient times, and if it seems that way and in practice tends to work that way, we might as well assume it does.

 It's not something separate from daily life.
 To the contrary, if we're to subscribe to manifesting as a valid tool, we're manifesting everything that happens, all the time.